 I’m not a dinner party type of girl.
 Nacho party?
 Yes.
 Holloween party where everyone is wearing gold grillz?
 YES.
-But I associate dinner part with hoity toity-ness and that’s just not me.
+But I associate dinner parties with hoity toity-ness and that’s just not me – so dinner ideas aren’t my forte.
 Saturday’s dinner party was 2.5 hours away in a town with the population of 500 and was the most awesome idea ever known to man to feed a bunch of people at your house.

 There were 14ish (I can’t remember exactly) people there and we were all in charge of making our own dinner, which has rude as it sounds – I mean, c’mon, invite us to dinner and make us make the damn thing? – it was absolutely awesome.